jitawangzi/eclipse-file-generator/README.md

 2. **Generating Files**:
 - Copy your template to clipboard
 - Right-click on your project in Eclipse
-- Select "Generate Files"
+- Select "Batch Generate Files"
 - The plugin will automatically detect files and display them for preview
-- Click "Generate Files" to create all files
+- Click "Batch Generate Files" to create all files

 3. **Restoring Files**:
 - Right-click on a project